eficode-academy/DevOps-academy/README.md

 * 16.00 Socializing, thanks for this time!

-# AWS Setup
+# Cloud Setup

 * Download the user file.
 * Unpack the users.zip
 * Go into the user number you have chosen with Git bash for windows, and the terminal for UNIX
 * There will be three files: `docker-1.txt`,`user<number>-lab.pem`, and `user<number>-lab.ppk`
 * `docker-1.txt`: will have the IP address of the AWS instance.
 You need it to log into the server.
 * both `user<number>-lab` files are private key files to use to log into your instance
 * To log in, execute: `ssh -i user<number>-lab.pem ubuntu@<ip>` to log into your server